blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 ### 19 Drained riverbed
 Sandy floor chamber with dead fish on ground.
 Grind marks on walls.
 A lone grinder is grinding on the walls.
+Investigating the walls reveals a hole into a tunnel leading to room 26.

 ```
 Grinder